 6. Competitive Pricing

 There are only a few ways to search for products online.
 You can rely on search engines like Google or marketplaces like Amazon.
-Either way, products show up on such search results from multiple sources, with different prices.
+Either way, products show up on such search results from multiple sources with different prices.
 The pricing that is the lowest has an edge in driving online sales.

-There are many advantages to online shopping, but the primary reason people prefer it still is because of the lower prices.
+There are many advantages to online shopping, but the primary reason people still prefer it is because of the lower prices.
 By eliminating rental and logistical costs in large part, online stores have lowered prices.
 Even now, though, the competition ground has only shifted, not vanished.
-Now, customers look for the sellers offering the lowest price online.
+Now, customers look for sellers offering the lowest price online.

 Once customers have chosen to buy a specific product, it often just comes down to pricing.
 Who’s giving it to me the cheapest?
 There is little else involved if customers have a basic amount of trust for competing stores.
 If you want to crack how to drive online sales, there’s no better way than to offer the lowest price on the market.